panbhag/narad/README.md

 Narad.js
 =====

-A pusher like nodejs implementation built on top of socket.io(http://http://socket.io/)
+A pusher like nodejs implementation built on top of socket.io(http://http://socket.io/), to build real time apps.

 It is a self hosted replacement of pusher

-It is complete implementation to implement realtime apps.